prakharxagrawal/ICC-2019-WC-prediction/README.md

 # ICC 2019 WC prediction

-Unofficial code for paper "Prediction of the FIFA World Cup 2018 - A random forest approach with an emphasis on estimated team ability parameters"
+Unofficial code for paper "Prediction of the FIFA World Cup 2018 - A random forest approach with an emphasis on estimated team ability parameters" applied to cricket

 ![WC Logo](wc.png)